Ecom Express launches delivery partner programme | Business

 - India

+''Ecom Express is looking at engaging over 16,000 gig workforce as independent delivery partners to handle the upcoming e-commerce festive season shipment load in key cities and districts across the country,'' Ecom Express said in the statement.

+This flagship programme, besides empowering the gig workforce, will help to scale the company's delivery capabilities in assuring speed, reliable and effective logistics solutions to deliver online-ordered products safely at customers' doorstep, it stated.

-According to a recent Boston Consulting Group (BCG) report, the gig economy has the potential to contribute an incremental approximately 1.25 per cent to India’s GDP over the long term.
+According to a recent Boston Consulting Group (BCG) report, the gig economy has the potential to contribute an incremental about 1.25 per cent to India's GDP over the long term.

-The pandemic has pushed more traditional workers towards the gig working culture, especially in the current times when the country is trying to revive its economy, said Saurabh Deep Singla, EVP and CHRO, Ecom Express.
+The pandemic has pushed more traditional workers towards the gig working culture, especially in the current times when the country is trying to revive its economy, said Saurabh Deep Singla, executive vice-president and chief human resources officer, Ecom Express.

+This flagship programme besides empowering the gig workforce will help to scale the company's delivery capabilities in assuring speed, reliable and effective logistics solutions to deliver online-ordered products safely at customers' doorstep, the company said.

 Maharashtra is a key market for the company and with increasing cases in the state, e-commerce has taken precedence to contain the virus spread, he added.